awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

    * Status of the instances in the group.
 The load balancer will only send traffic to healthy instances.
    * When the auto scaling launches a new instance, it is automatically added to the load balancer target group.
    * In the screen cap below the _unhealthy_ instance is the newly added one.
 The load balancer will not send traffic to it until it is completed initializing.
 It will ultimately transition to _healthy_ and then start receiving traffic.
+   * Note the new instance was started in the same Availability Zone as the failed one.
+Amazon EC2 Auto Scaling automatically maintains balance across all of the Availability Zones that you specify.

    ![TargetGroups](Images/TargetGroups.png)